Richieone13/portfolio/README.md

 <img align="left" width="250" height="150" img src="Images_Kaggle/CollegeBasketball.jpg"> **[Exploratory Data Analysis 🏀 College Basketball](https://www.kaggle.com/richieone13/exploratory-data-analysis-eda)**

 Exploratory Data Analysis in USA College Basketball (2015-2019) dataset.
-From a young age my passion is playing and watching basketball and I am keen to explore this dataset on College Basketball in the USA.
+From a young age my passion is playing and watching basketball.
 The motivation is to learn the history/trends of college basketball and what is the formula for success within a team.

 <br />